Robin-Y-Ding/PureFunction/README.md

 ### Step-2: Integrate `FindFunction.cpp` into clang as a tool
 Create a new folder `clang-split-function` inside folder `llvm-project/clang/tools/` and put the provided `CMakeLists.txt` and `FindFunction.cpp` in the new folder.
-Edit `llvm-project/clang/tools/CMakeLists.txt` and add the fol- lowing content into the file.
+Edit `llvm-project/clang/tools/CMakeLists.txt` and add the following content into the file.
 ```bash
 add_clang_subdirectory(clang-split-function)
 ```

 Return to the `llvm-project/build` folder and run `make`.
-After it fin- ishes, you can test the example tool by running the following command.
+After it finishes, you can test the example tool by running the following command.
 ```bash
 clang-split-function anyfile.c/cpp
 ```